helenhao888/helenhao888.github.io/README.md

 ### About Me
 * Highly self-driven professional with 8 years of experience in financial domain with a technical design/programming background.
 * Vanderbilt University certified Full Stack developer.
-* Hands-on development, testing and debugging skills in HTML5, CSS, JavaScript, jQuery, AJAX, Node.js, Express.js, Handlebars, MySQL and MongoDB.
+* Hands-on development, testing and debugging skills in HTML5, CSS, JavaScript, jQuery, AJAX, Node.js, Express.js, Handlebars, React,MySQL and MongoDB.
 Master user authentication process.
 * Experience in SDLC, waterfall and Agile methodologies.
 * Self-motivated with excellent communication, presentation and analytical problem-solving skills.
 Zeal to learn new technologies.